dbltoe/157d-Changed-Files/README.md

 All the files that were changed from 1.5.7c to 1.5.7d

-When a new version is released, I use a commercial comparison software to find and keep the changed files in the folder order they are already in.
+When a new version is released, I use a commercial comparison software to find and keep the changed files in the folder order they are already in when released.

 This repository is the result of checking a clean download of 1.5.7d against a clean download of 1.5.7d.